 The name of the book is also the main subject of the book: the exodus of Israel from Egypt.

 In Genesis we have a richness of different topics.
-These topics are often only touched upon there in order to be further elaborated on in the following Bible books.
+These topics are often only touched upon there in order to be further elaborated on in the following bible books.
 The redemption is an example of this.
-Only in Genesis 49 the redemption or salvation is mentioned (Gen 49:1818“For Your salvation I wait, O LORD.), while in the book of Exodus we have an elaborate description of that subject.
+Only in Genesis 49 the redemption or salvation is mentioned (Gen 49:18), while in the book of Exodus we have an elaborate description of that subject.
 In fact, Exodus has only two objects:

 1. The redemption of the people of Israel from slavery (Exodus 1-24);